elsampsa/task_thread/docs/_build/html/_sources/intro.rst.txt

 For example, you need to run ``asyncio.wait`` to "poll" several tasks to see if the tasks have finished or not and then your program's logic is altered based on that result, creating an asynchronous mess, maybe even runaway tasks.

-Well, you don't need to touch ``asyncio.wait`` ever again, after you start using TaskThread.
+Well, you don't need to touch ``asyncio.wait`` ever again, after starting to use TaskThread.

 Your programs will also become naturally well-organized into threads that have separation of concerns and restricted communication - in accordance with the `HIMO principle <https://medium.com/@sampsa.riikonen/a-roadtrip-between-object-oriented-and-functional-programming-d5161dc19052>`_.